sabirbagwan/sabirbagwan.github.io/_posts/2023-05-24-Regression-metrics.md

 .applymap(lambda x: f'background-color: skyblue' if x else '')

 ```
+Below are the top 5 rows out of 40
 ![alt text](/assets/images/postsImages/2.RegressionMetrics/xandy.png){: style="width:100%; float:centre;"}

-We will see how the dataframe looks like when drawn on a chart through a scatterplot
+We will see how the dataframe looks like when drawn on a chart through a scatterplot, the python code of which is below

  ```tsql
  sns.scatterplot(data = data, x = 'X', y = 'y', color = 'darkblue')